The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Introduction

 \section{Introduction}

-Topological insulators (TIs) and topological superconductors (TSCs) are topological classes of gapped Hamiltonians of free fermions.~\cite{HasanKaneRMP,QiZhangRMP} Two gapped Hamiltonians are said to belong to the same topological phases if there exists a continuous path of Hamiltonians interpolating between them that preserve both the symmetry and the energy gap.
-For TIs/TSCs protected solely by onsite symmetry, the classification problem is recast as the extension problem of the Clifford algebra,~\cite{RyuTenFold,KitaevPeriodic,Stone2010,WenFreeFermion,MorimotoClifford} and it is shown that a nontrivial TI/TSC exhibits a robust gapless state on its boundary.
+Topological insulators (TIs) and topological superconductors (TSCs) are topological classes of gapped Hamiltonians of free fermions~\cite{HasanKaneRMP,QiZhangRMP}.
+Two gapped Hamiltonians are said to belong to the same topological phases if there exists a continuous path of Hamiltonians interpolating between them that preserves both symmetry and the energy gap.
+For TIs/TSCs protected solely by onsite symmetry, symmetry groups composed of transformations that keep the spatial position invariant, the classification problem is recast as the extension problem of the Clifford algebra~\cite{RyuTenFold,KitaevPeriodic,Stone2010,WenFreeFermion,MorimotoClifford}, and it is shown that a nontrivial TI/TSC exhibits a robust gapless state on its boundary.